Why Generative AI is Extremely Bad: Trees, Poems and People.

 When a human types "show me a tree," then this Tree-generating AI can generate a tree but those parameters are entirely too vague and who knows what it'll spit out.
 A coniferous Baobab tree?
 An olive-pine tree?
 A lemon/maple tree?

-All of those sound fascinating, but in this metaphor, we've only
+All of those sound fascinating, but in this metaphor, we've only been able to program trees' superficial traits into our Tree-QL.

 We haven't programmed the actual genetics of trees into another database so we have no clue whether or not these generated trees are even sustainable.

-Sustainability is already a concern for generative AI because by 2029, if things remain on track, generative AI will account for 1.5% of the power consumption of the entire planet Earth
+Sustainability is already a concern for generative AI because by 2029, if things remain on track, generative AI will account for 1.5% of the power consumption of the entire planet Earth.

 Can AI generate a tree lovely enough that Joyce Kilmer would write a poem about it with such a catchy first line it's quoted for nearly a century afterward?